karstengresch/rhods-fraud-detection/INSTRUCTOR.md

 ## Instructor Documentation
 This instructor documentation is for the **Machine Learning Workflows on RHODS** workshop.
 It is a workshop that uses simple fraud detection as an example: [RHODS fraud  detection](https://github.com/OpenShiftDemos/rhods-fraud-detection).
-Participants will be able to analyze credit card fruad data and model the data using RHODS and Jupyter notebooks.
+Participants will be able to analyze credit card fraud data and model the data using RHODS and Jupyter notebooks.
 They will then create and package an application in OpenShift.

 ### Ordering the Demo
 When ordering the workshop on RHPDS, select any number of users >1.
 Keep **Configure Let's Encrypt Certificates** selected and leave **GuidGrabber Lab Key (optional)** blank.